travis-ci/travis.rb/README.md

 ### Authentication

 Authentication is pretty easy, you just need to set an access token:
-See [The token command](#token) for information on obtaining an access token.

 ``` ruby
 require 'travis'